cloudify-cosmo/docs.getcloudify.org/content/developer/composer/blueprint-creation.md

 ## Using and Managing Stencils

 Cloudify Composer includes built-in node types, but you can also import your own.

-1. To add new node types, click **Import a new node type** below the stencils in the Stencils catalog.
-2. Enter the URL to a YAML file, or click **Choose File** to navigate to your YAML archive.
-3. Click **Add**.<br>
+Click the **Plugins** node from Project View pane and select one of the following options:

+  * Click **Add from catalog** and select a Cloudify plugin.
+  * Click **Add from URL** and specify a URL that you want to add, and click **Add**.

-The imported node type appears in your Stencils catalog.
+After you have imported a stencil plugin, it appears in the Plugins list.
+The imported node types appear in your Stencils catalog.
 Each type is displayed with an icon that is derived from its parent type.<br/>

 ## Adding Nodes to a Blueprint